suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-directive-swap instructs the manifest processor to move the source to the destination and the destination to the source simultaneously.
 Swap has nearly identical semantics to suit-directive-copy except that suit-directive-swap replaces the source with the current contents of the destination in an application-defined way.
 If SUIT_Parameter_Compression_Info or SUIT_Parameter_Encryption_Info are present, they must be handled in a symmetric way, so that the source is decompressed into the destination and the destination is compressed into the source.
 The source is decrypted into the destination and the destination is encrypted into the source. suit-directive-swap is OPTIONAL to implement.

+## Severable Fields {#severable-fields}

+Because the manifest can be used by different actors at different times, some parts of the manifest can be removed or "Severed" without affecting later stages of the lifecycle.
+Severing of information is achieved by separating that information from the signed container so that removing it does not affect the signature.
+This means that ensuring integrity of severable parts of the manifest is a requirement for the signed portion of the manifest.
+Severing some parts makes it possible to discard parts of the manifest that are no longer necessary.
+This is important because it allows the storage used by the manifest to be greatly reduced.
+For example, no text size limits are needed if text is removed from the manifest prior to delivery to a constrained device.

+Elements are made severable by removing them from the manifest, encoding them in a bstr, and placing a SUIT_Digest of the bstr in the manifest so that they can still be authenticated.
+The SUIT_Digest typically consumes 4 bytes more than the size of the raw digest, therefore elements smaller than (Digest Bits)/8 + 4 SHOULD NOT be severable.
+Elements larger than (Digest Bits)/8 + 4 MAY be severable, while elements that are much larger than (Digest Bits)/8 + 4 SHOULD be severable.

+Because of this, all command sequences in the manifest are encoded in a bstr so that there is a single code path needed for all command sequences.

 # Access Control Lists {#access-control-lists}

 To manage permissions in the manifest, there are three models that can be used.